Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 ## Stage 7 - Clean up

-Head to the DynamoDB console: [https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?region=ap-southeast-2#tables](https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?region=ap-southeast-2#tables)
+Head to the DynamoDB console

 Select the table you created and click Delete